shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/cant-use-file-linking-toolkit-app-chrome.md

 Chrome regularly upgrades its security around self-signed certificates and our browser integration is sometimes broken by these updates.
 Unfortunately, these sorts of issues can only be remediated by regenerating the certificate’s certificate_path.

-To regenerate the certificates, you can pick the **Regenerate Certificates** option under the **Advanced** section of Shotgun Desktop's user menu.
+To regenerate the certificates, you can pick the **Regenerate Certificates** option under the **Advanced** section of {% include product %} Desktop's user menu.
 (If you don't see this option, please make sure you update the `tk-desktop` engine to unlock it.)

 After confirming that you want to regenerate the certificates, a series of dialogs will pop-up just like the first time you've generated the certificates.
 On Windows and macOS, you will be prompted to update the Windows Certificate Store or the macOS keychain twice: once to remove the old certificate and once to register the new one.
 On Linux, the registration is done silently.
-Once this is done, let Shotgun Desktop restart.
+Once this is done, let {% include product %} Desktop restart.

-Once Shotgun Desktop is back up and running, we recommend you restart Chrome by typing [chrome://restart](chrome://restart/) in the address bar to ensure that Chrome is completely shut down and that its certificate cache is cleared.
+Once {% include product %} Desktop is back up and running, we recommend you restart Chrome by typing [chrome://restart](chrome://restart/) in the address bar to ensure that Chrome is completely shut down and that its certificate cache is cleared.

 If your computer is not connected to the Internet and can’t download the updates, please contact support@shotgunsoftware.com.